Takumi Minamino: Red Bull Salzburg

-Red Bull Salzburg tracked him for a year and a half before signing him on 7 January 2015, on a contract running until 2018 with the option of a further year.
+Red Bull Salzburg had tracked him for a year and a half before signing him on 7 January 2015, on a contract running until 2018 with the option of a further year.
 Cerezo Osaka later confirmed the transfer move shortly after.

-Minamino made his Red Bull Salzburg debut, where he started a match in a left-wing position before being substituted in the 64th minute, in a 2–0 win over Wiener Neustadt on 13 February 2015.
-After missing two matches, due to a tear on his adductor muscle, he returned from injury to make his European debut on 26 February 2015, playing the first half of a 1–3 home defeat (2–5 aggregate) to Villarreal in the second leg of the last 32 of the UEFA Europa League before being replaced by Felipe Pires.
-Minamino then scored his first goals for Red Bull Salzburg and set up the club's fourth goal of the game, in a 4–1 win over Admira Wacker Mödling on 4 March 2015.
-He later scored his first goal of the season, in a 3–0 win over SV Grödig on 2 May.
-Minamino later helped the side win the league for the first time in his Red Bull Salzburg career.
-He was featured in the final of the Austrian Cup, in a 2–0 win over Austria Wien.
-At the end of the 2014–15 season, Minamino went on to make 14 appearances and scoring 3 times in all competitions.
+Minamino made his Red Bull Salzburg debut on February 13, 2015, when he started a match against Wiener Neustadt in a left-wing position before being substituted in the 64th minute.
+After missing two matches due to a tear on his adductor muscle, he returned from injury to make his European debut on February 26, 2015, playing the first half of a 1–3 home defeat (2–5 aggregate) to Villarreal in the second leg of the last 32 of the UEFA Europa League before being replaced by Felipe Pires.
+Minamino then scored his first goal for Salzburg and set up the club's fourth goal in a 4–1 win over Admira Wacker Mödling on March 2, 2015.
+He later scored his first goal of the season, in a 3–0 win over SV Grödig.
+Minamino later helped the side win the league for the first time in his Salzburg career.
+He featured in the final of the Austrian Cup, in a 2–0 win over Austria Wien.
+At the end of the 2014–15 season, Minamino went on to make 14 appearances and scored 3 times in all competitions.
 During the season, he quickly established himself in the starting eleven for the club, playing in the midfield position.